 The IAWP Health and Wellness Coach Certification Difference

-At the International Association of Wellness Professionals, we’ve taken stock of all the coach training programs on the market and created a training and certification program that is truly unique.
+At the International Association of Wellness Professionals, we’ve taken stock of all the health coach certification training programs on the market (including the integrative nutrition program) and have created a training and certification program that is truly unique.
 We immerse our students in the world of holistic health and wellness, while simultaneously teaching essential business skills based on real-world experience.

 Our students work with wellness coaches to create changes in their own lives and to better understand what it’s like to be a client.
 Added to our in-depth curriculum and real, personal support is the chance to become a part of a like-minded, holistic community where wellness coaches from across the world are all a part of our shared wellness movement.